Welcome to dbt-score

 has 2 main features:

-- It runs rules on dbt models and sources, and displays any rule violations.
+- It runs rules on dbt entities, and displays any rule violations.
 These can be used in interactive environments or in CI.

 - Using those run results, it scores items, to ascribe them a measure of their maturity.
 This score can help gamify metadata improvements/coverage, and be reflected in data catalogs.